Sharing Expenses as a Couple: Making it fair

 Whether you decide to have a formal agreement or not for your expenses, you should also think about an “exit” plan to your living situation.

 While it’s not the most romantic thing to discuss, it's important you do.

 - If you can’t live together for some reason – who will stay in the apartment or house?

-- If your significant other moves out, can you cover all of the expenses alone?
+- If your significant other moves out, can you cover all of the monthly expenses alone?